OpenSrcCM/CM-Plan-Site/deploy/README.txt

 #   - vagrant provision
 #
 # This directory is used for automated deployments.
 The only file checked in
 # Should be this README.txt to keep the directory available.
+The
+# ../.gitignore file is used to assist in enforcing this.

 # Files vagrantfile and bootstrap.sh are maintained in /app/bin/vagrant
 # for git commit purposes.